We donated around 125,000 litres of isopropyl alcohol to the Canadian government for use in health-care facilities.

 Shell donated around 55,000 face masks to the Viggiano and Cinisello Balsamo civil protection departments, local offices of Protezione Civile, a national body that deals with emergency events in Italy.

-We are making 2.5 million litres of isopropyl alcohol available free of charge for the health-care sector.
+We have made 2.5 million litres of isopropyl alcohol available free of charge for the health-care sector.

-Shell is offering free fuel for vehicles provided by car maker Audi for doctors to travel to work at a hospital in Moscow.
+Shell offered free fuel for vehicles provided by car maker Audi for doctors to travel to work at a hospital in Moscow.

 Salym Petroleum Development (Shell interest 50%) donated around 24,000 face masks to communities near its operations.